Yes, you are a brilliantly creative person who writes wonderful poetry.

 Whatever the merits of your work, the chances of it being published in the manner in which you would like it published are improved by organisation and research.
 Presentation and persistence are vitally important.
 The choices you make in submitting your work and your responses to the highs and lows of the process, will be, like your poems, unique.
 But remember, in facing the frustrations, uncertainties, pleasant surprises and triumphs you will encounter,

 you will not be alone.
-It’s all part of the job.
+It’s all part of the process.